 More to discover in this hotel!
 Take a look...

 Seven Terraces Hotel

-With a stay at Seven Terraces Hotel in Penang (Georgetown), you'll be centrally located in Penang, just a 3-minute walk from Camera Museum and 7 minutes by foot from Pinang Peranakan Mansion.Featured amenities include complimentary newspapers in the lobby, dry cleaning/laundry services, and a 24-hour front desk.Free self parking is available onsite.
+With a stay at Seven Terraces Hotel, you'll be centrally located in Penang, just a 3-minute walk from Camera Museum and 7 minutes by foot from Pinang Peranakan Mansion.Featured amenities include complimentary newspapers in the lobby, dry cleaning/laundry services, and a 24-hour front desk.Free self parking is available onsite.
 Read More...

 Kebaya Restaurant Penang

 - Address: Seven Terraces, Lorong Stewart, Georgetown

 - Tel: +604 264 2333 or +604 261 2862